The pain puzzle: Recognition, assessment and treatment of pain in people living with dementia

 This module raises awareness of the importance of individualised treatments, based on information gained from the comprehensive assessment.
 Better understand...

-Completion of this course provides 2 hours of continuing professional education.
+Completion of this course provides 2 hours of continuing professional development.
 A Certificate of Completion is awarded upon successful completion.

 Dementia Training Australia is supported by funding from the Australian Government under the Dementia and Aged Care Services Fund.